 A few readers have asked me how to fit social networking into their marketing strategy when they are already extremely busy with other aspects of running a business.
 I've dealt with that question myself and, after a lot of research and trial and error, I finally came up with an approach I like, so I thought I'd share what works for me.

-I certainly don't know everything there is to know about every social site (there's just so many of them out there, it's impossible to keep up), so I'm not writing a how-to for every social site.
-Instead, I'll try to give you a way to develop your own simple, manageable plan to prioritize your time with social marketing for your business and develop a strategy that works for you, your customers, and your business.
+I certainly don't know everything there is to know about every social site.
+There's so many of them out there, it's impossible to keep up.
+I manage my own time by focusing on the sites that work best for my business.
+So, I'm not writing a how-to for every social site.
+Instead, I'll try to give you a way to develop your own simple, manageable plan to prioritize your social marketing time and develop a strategy that works for you, your customers, and your business.

 I came to social networking for this site late in the game.
 My youngest son was born right around the time that Facebook for business was starting to heat up.
 So, when I should have been working on getting Facebook followers and likes, I was busy changing diapers and walking around in a bit of a sleep-deprived haze.
 I kept my business activities to the core tasks, which, at the time, didn't include doing social.

-As my son got older and started sleeping through the night, I realized the growing importance of having a social presence for my site and decided to get down to work.
+As my son got older and started sleeping through the night, I realized the growing importance of having a social presence and decided to get down to work.

 It was overwhelming at first.
-Facebook for business had grown to be quite complex, Twitter had established itself as an important force, Pinterest was just breaking into the market (but was quickly getting big in craft-related circles), and there was Google+, and YouTube, and Instagram, and LinkedIn...
+Facebook for business had grown to be quite complex, Twitter had established itself as an important force but you had to post an overwhelming volume of tweets, Pinterest was just breaking into the market and was quickly getting big in craft-related circles, and there was Google+, and YouTube, and Instagram, and LinkedIn...

 Yikes!
 So many social sites, and so little time.
 Where to even begin?

-It took me a while to figure this out.
-I felt pressured to get going with social and initially felt like I needed to dive into them all (or at least the big ones).
+It took me a while to figure this concept out.
+I felt pressured to get going with social and initially felt like I needed to dive into all of them, or at least all of the big ones.

 What I learned, though, is with so many social media marketing outlets out there, you really need to simplify.
 Don't try to jump into three or four different social platforms all at once.
 You'll spread yourself too thin, and you will be so busy trying to tweet, and pin, and post, you'll struggle to do any of it well.